 So be it.
 Truth is truth no matter what anyone believes, and an education, to the open-minded, is always a blessing.

-Right now, as I write these words, we are in the middle of the greatest pandemic to hit our shores.
+Right now, as I write these words, we are in the middle of one of the greatest pandemics to hit our shores.
 People are dying, and more will die.
 And sadly, because of our tribalism, it too has become a political hot button.
 Facts are being ignored, if not denounced outright.
 We are a funny, sad people.
 But I shall continue.

 Because of social distancing and many locked up in their homes, our economy is tanking.
 I’ve heard it said, “If capitalism cannot take this minor bump in the road, maybe we should replace it with something that can.”